Image

 Can I claim self-defense in a violent crime case?

 Yes, if the evidence supports it.
 Self-defense requires a reasonable belief that force was necessary to prevent imminent harm.
 Key details include who started the altercation, if a weapon was involved, and whether the level of force used was reasonable.
-A thorough investigation is key.
+Strong defense evidence makes all the difference.

 What if the alleged victim doesn’t want to press charges?

-The State can still prosecute.
+The decision isn’t up to the victim — prosecutors can still move forward.
 It’s the prosecutor, not the alleged victim, who decides if the case continues.
 They may rely on 911 audio, medical records, officer testimony, and other evidence even if the complainant is reluctant.
-Your lawyer’s role is to challenge the proof, not rely on assumptions that a case will “go away.”
+Your attorney’s job is to confront the evidence head-on, not assume the case will simply disappear.

 Will I go to prison for a first offense?

-Not automatically.
+Not necessarily.
 It depends on your charge level, any aggravating factors, and your criminal history.
 Early intervention can open doors to reductions or alternatives, especially when leverage is built through motions and investigation.

 Should I speak to detectives if I’m “not a suspect” yet?